-- Fourths: sessions are arranged in the pupil's am academic slot or during the afternoon sessions. - Removes: in the pupil's am academic slot or or in the bi-weekly private study periods. - Fifths: in the pupil's free time or their weekly private study periods. - Specialists: in the pupil's private study periods.
+- Fourths: sessions are arranged in the pupil's am academic slot or during the afternoon sessions. - Removes: in the pupil's am academic slot or in free time on Tuesday or Thursday afternoons. - Fifths: in the pupil's free time or their weekly private study periods. - Specialists: in the pupil's private study periods.

 Progress is reviewed at every reporting cycle and pupils added or removed as appropriate.
-This decision is taken by the SENDCo/Head of Educational Support, in conjunction with the relevant Heads of Year..
+This decision is taken by the SENDCo/Head of Educational Support, in conjunction with the relevant Heads of Year.